What Is It?

 To date the F-35’s advantages are tempered by multiple shortcomings.

-Until the F-35 is able to improve efficacy and reduce liabilities, the Department of Defense should not move forward with plans to make the fighter nuclear capable.
-The air leg of the nuclear triad is already fully operational, with a new B-21 stealth bomber rounding out plans for modernization.
-Nuclear capability on the F-35 would be more of a risk than reassurance.
+Until the the Department of Defense resolves ongoing problems, it should not move forward with plans to make the fighter nuclear capable.
+The air leg of the nuclear triad is already fully operational, with the new B-21 stealth bomber slated to roll off the production line in early 2022.

 Sources: Lockheed Martin, Government Accountability Office, Office of the Director of Operational Test and Evaluation, House Armed Services Committee, Defense News, Project on Government Oversight